Damian Harrell

-Damian Deron Harrell (born September 1, 1975) is a former arena football wide receiver.
+Damian Deron Harrell (born September 1, 1975) is an American former professional football wide receiver who played in the Arena Football League (AFL) from 1999 to 2011 with the New England Sea Wolves, Toronto Phantoms, Colorado Crush, Chicago Rush, and Milwaukee Mustangs.
 He played college football at Florida State University.

-In his career, Harrell had also played for the New England Sea Wolves, Toronto Phantoms, and Colorado Crush and Chicago Rush.
-He had also been named AFL Offensive Player of the Year twice (2005 and 2006), First Team All-Arena twice (2005 and 2006), Second Team All-Arena twice (2004 and 2007), AFL Offensive Player of the Month twice (February 2003 and April 2006), Offensive Player of the Game 24 times, and Game MVP 10 times.
-He also holds numerous Arena Football League records.
+Harrell was named AFL Offensive Player of the Year twice (2005 and 2006), first-team All-Arena twice (2005 and 2006), second-team All-Arena twice (2004 and 2007), AFL Offensive Player of the Month twice (February 2003 and April 2006), Offensive Player of the Game 24 times, and Game MVP 10 times.
+He also holds numerous AFL records.

-High school career
+Early life

 At South Miami Senior High School, Harrell lettered in both football and basketball.
 During his junior year, he was once struck by lightning during practice and was hospitalized for nearly two weeks.
 He returned to the field for the final three games of the season.